 Can you store breast milk?

 Yes.
 You need a few supplies to keep breast milk fresh and safe for your baby after pumping:

-- Cooler — You may need a small cooler to keep your pumped milk cold until you get it home.
-This may be really important if you don’t have a refrigerator at your work or school.
-Your pump may come with a cooler.
+- A cooler.
+Use a small cooler to keep your pumped milk cold until you get it home.
+You may need a cooler if you don’t have a refrigerator at your work or school.
+Your breast pump may come with a cooler.

 Use these guidelines for storing breast milk.

 How do you thaw and warm breast milk once you’re ready to use it?

 To thaw frozen breast milk: